Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Discussion

 \subsection{Future Works}

-Building on the development of Cohen--Macaulay rings and regular local rings, there are several natural directions for future work.
+Building on the development of Cohen--Macaulay rings and regular local rings, there are several natural directions for future works.

-\paragraph{\textbf{Cohen--Macaulay Modules over Arbitrary Ring}} For a non‑local ring $R$, one can define Cohen--Macaulay modules as follows: an $R$-module $M$ is Cohen--Macaulay if for every prime ideal $\mathfrak{p}$ of $R$, the localized module $M_{\mathfrak{p}}$ is Cohen--Macaulay over $R_{\mathfrak{p}}$.
+\paragraph{\textbf{Cohen--Macaulay Modules over Arbitrary Rings}} For a non-local ring $R$, one can define Cohen--Macaulay modules as follows: an $R$-module $M$ is Cohen--Macaulay if for every prime ideal $\mathfrak{p}$ of $R$, the localized module $M_{\mathfrak{p}}$ is Cohen--Macaulay over $R_{\mathfrak{p}}$.

 \paragraph{\textbf{Miracle Flatness}} For a local homomorphism $R \to S$ with $R$ a regular local ring and $S$ a Cohen--Macaulay local ring, if $\dim S = \dim R + \dim(S/\mathfrak{m}_R S)$, then $R \to S$ is flat.
 This statement is known as miracle flatness (see \cite[00R4]{stacks-project}).
 After the developments in this project, most of the required techniques are already formalized or are only a small step away.
-The remaining obstacle is formalizing a variant of the local criterion for flatness: \begin{lemma} Let $R \rightarrow S$ be a local homomorphism of Noetherian local rings.
+The remaining obstacle is formalizing a variant of the local criterion for flatness: \begin{lemma}[{\cite[00ML]{stacks-project}}] Let $R \rightarrow S$ be a local homomorphism of Noetherian local rings.
 Let $I \neq R$ be an ideal in R. Let M be a finite $S$-module.
-If $\Tor_R^1(M,R/I)=0$ and $M/IM$ is flat over $R/I$, then $M$ is flat over $R$.
+If $\Tor_R^1(M,R/I)=0$ and $M/IM$ is flat over $R/I$, then $M$ is flat over $R$. \end{lemma}